kitetrimmer/tidydataproject/readme.md

 # Getting and Reading Data Course Project
 Submitted on June 4, 2016 using data downloaded on June 2,2016

+## How to run run_analysis script

+### Dependencies
+The following packages must be installed prior to running:
+ * plyr
+ * dplyr
+ * reshape2

+### Instructions

+To run the script:

+1. Load the script into R studio
+2. Source the script
+3  Call run_analysis, using the directory containing the data as the dir arguement
+4. Results will be in the directory passed as the arguement

 ## Manifest

 ## Tidy Data